SergeyPostupaiev/minio-docker/README.md

-To launch minio in distributed mode you have to pass all the storage disks to the `command` in compose file, disks can be located on different servers:
+To launch minio in distributed mode you have to pass the location of all storage disks to the `command` in compose file, disks can be located on different servers:
 ```
 command: server http://<host_name>{1...n}/<disk_name/volume_name>{1...m}
 ```